 Parenting time may be affected by many factors, including the proximity of the parents' homes to each other after the divorce, the parents' works schedules, their prior involvement with the children and the children's needs and activities, especially within the past 24 months.
 Parenting time is the actual schedule or amount of time each parent spends with their child.

 A "parenting plan" refers to a written agreement that allocates significant decision-making responsibilities, parenting time or both.
 The underlying presumption is that children need both parents, even after a divorce, unless certain facts exist that would make such contact harmful for the children.
 The fact that someone made a lousy spouse may, but does not necessarily, mean that parent should not spend time with the children.

 Contact An Attorney Today

 At Grunyk & Associates, P.C., we understand that families and their interrelationships are unique and can be complex.
 We will work with you to present parenting time schedules and options that are structured to meet your family's needs and circumstances.
 What works for one family will not necessarily work for another.

-To speak with one of our experienced attorneys about your visitation or parenting time issues, email today.
+To speak with one of our experienced attorneys about your parenting time issues, email today.